-- 11.1.
-A member of staff that is well known to the young person will be appointed to act as their main point of contact, this will usually be a member of the House / Sixth Form Team or other pastoral staff the young person will be made aware of who the staff member is. - 11.2.
-The headteacher or the designated staff member, will contact the young person's family to discuss whether they will be attending the academy. - 11.3.
-Any support put in place for a young person will be child-led, based on their needs and wishes. - 11.4.
-When deciding what support will be put in place for a young person, the impact the death will have on them will always be considered in the context of pre-existing factors.
-The following contextual factors will be considered: - The circumstances surrounding the death, e.g. was it under traumatic circumstances, was the death expected, or did multiple people die? - The relationship between the young person and the person who has died. - The ability of the youngster's family to support them following the death, e.g. if a parent has died, is the surviving parent to support the child? - The support the young person has from their peers and other organisations and people. - Characteristics of the young person, including their age and any SEND they have. - 11.5.
-The young person will be a part of discussions regarding who should be informed about the death and how, where appropriate. - 11.6.
-If a young person chooses to attend the academy immediately after a bereavement, House / Sixth Form Team will support a flexible timetable and staff members will be made aware that the young person may not be able to work to their usual capacity.
-The designated staff member will keep in communication with the young person's family to inform them about how the child is doing. - 11.7.
-If the young person is absent from the academy following the bereavement, they will be made aware of who has been informed about what has happened and what they were told. - 11.8.
-The designated staff member will make regular contact with the young person during their absence. - 11.9.
-The headteacher, designated staff member, young person and the young person's family will make arrangements for the return to school, e.g. a phased return. - 11.10.If a death occurs soon before or during a time where the young person will take an exam, the headteacher or their representative will liaise with the Examinations Officer to report the circumstances to the exam board who will decide if special considerations apply. - 11.11.If a young person misses an exam due to the death of a close family member or friend, the headteacher or their representative will liaise with the Examinations Officer to report this to the appropriate exam board who will then make a decision as to whether special considerations can be applied. - 11.12.
-Any safeguarding concerns regarding a bereaved young person will be addressed in line with the Child Protection and Safeguarding Policy.
+- A member of staff that is well known to the student will be appointed to act as their main point of contact, this will usually be a member of the Year / Sixth Form Team or other pastoral staff the student will be made aware of who the staff member is. - The headteacher or the designated staff member, will contact the student's family to discuss whether they will be attending the school. - Any support put in place for a student will be child-led, based on their needs and wishes. - When deciding what support will be put in place for a student, the impact the death will have on them will always be considered in the context of pre-existing factors.
+The following contextual factors will be considered: - The circumstances surrounding the death, e.g. was it under traumatic circumstances, was the death expected, or did multiple people die? - \circ $\;$ The relationship between the student and the person who has died. - The ability of the youngster's family to support them following the death, e.g. if a parent has died, is the surviving parent to support the child? - The support the student has from their peers and other organisations and people. - Characteristics of the student, including their age and any SEND they have. - The student will be a part of discussions regarding who should be informed about the death and how, where appropriate. - If a student chooses to attend the school immediately after a bereavement, Year / Sixth Form Team will support a flexible timetable and staff members will be made aware that the student may not be able to work to their usual capacity.
+The designated staff member will keep in communication with the student's family to inform them about how the child is doing. - If the student is absent from the school following the bereavement, they will be made aware of who has been informed about what has happened and what they were told. - The designated staff member will make regular contact with the student during their absence. - The headteacher, designated staff member, student and the student's family will make arrangements for the return to school, e.g. a phased return, access to the SWAY facility in the Achievement Centre. - If a death occurs soon before or during a time where the student will take an exam, the headteacher or their representative will liaise with the Examinations Officer to report the circumstances to the exam board who will decide if special considerations apply. - If a student misses an exam due to the death of a close family member or friend, the headteacher or their representative will liaise with the Examinations Officer to report this to the appropriate exam board who will then make a decision as to whether special considerations can be applied. - Any safeguarding concerns regarding a bereaved student will be addressed in line with the Child Protection and Safeguarding Policy.

-The wider student community
+11.2 The wider student community